790gradml/gradML/supervised/learnability_and_vc.md

 $$\epsilon_{apx} := \min_{h\in \mathcal{H}}L(h)$$
 $$\epsilon_{est} := L_\mathbb{P}(h_S) -\epsilon_{apx}$$ As the
-approximation error depends on the fit of our prior knowledge via the inductive bias to the unknown underlying distribution, so it won't be minimized further more after we've chosen the hypothesis class
+approximation error depends on the fit of our prior knowledge via the inductive bias to the unknown underlying distribution, so it won’t be minimized further more after we’ve chosen the hypothesis class
 $\mathcal{H}$.
 The agnostic PAC-Learnability loses the bound on this term but bound the estimation error uniformly over all distributions for a given hypothesis class.